PAL*M: Property Attestation for Large Generative Models: Design

-\textbf{Note:} For all operations that require GPU, $\att$ must include $\gpuatt$ to reflect the complete environment in which the computations were performed.
+For all operations that require GPU, $\att$ must include $\gpuatt$ to reflect the complete environment (i.e., GPU driver, firmware/VBIOS, and other configurations) in which the computations were performed.
 Therefore, $\gpuatt$ is included as an optional input (denoted with $[\cdot]^*$) for all operations described in this section.
-A summary of frequent notation in this section is in Table~\ref{tab:notation}.
+Beyond obtaining $\gpuatt$, a secure channel must be established prior to any operation.
+This is achieved through SPDM-based session key exchange during the TD instantiation~\cite{spdm,gu2025nvidia}, which cryptographically binds all subsequent run-time interactions to the attested GPU instance.
+The session establishment is also included in the CVM's attestation (i.e., the \texttt{QUOTE}).
+Together, $\gpuatt$ and SPDM session ensure that the GPU in use is a legitimate confidential GPU and that it remains so throughout the operation.